Tips & Troubleshooting

 Here's where you can learn all there is to know about the use and care of your rain gauge.
 If you have questions about shipping, returns or any other questions not answered here, head over to our FAQs page.

 For best results, place your rain gauge at least 20' from buildings, trees or other obstructions.
 Try to keep it as straight as possible.

-To check your gauge’s calibration, pour 1.2 fluid ounces of water into the copper flute.
+To check your gauge’s calibration, pour 1.1 fluid ounces (or 7 teaspoons) of water into the collection flute.
 The tube should rise to show 1 inch.
 Be aware that local rainfall amounts can vary drastically, even over a small area.
 Don’t compare your readings with your neighbor’s rain gauge!
 Have you ever driven home from work in a deluge, only to find your driveway bone dry?
 If your neighbor’s rain gauge says 3 inches and yours says 1 inch, it’s probably because he got 3 inches and you got 1 inch!

 If the tube is not rising, check the following:

 Has the foam float deteriorated?
 That can happen sometimes.
 You'll need to replace it.
 Don't worry; it's easy to do.
 Order the parts here.